Somdotta07/tdd-project/README.md

 # -tdd-project

-Using Object Orient Programming to build a simple app.
+This project uses Ruby to initiate a test driven development project.
 ## Built With

 - Ruby
+- Rspec

 ## To get a local copy up and running follow these  steps